UBC-MDS/DSCI_554_mbpm/reports/Final_Report.md

 | Q4Small            |    0.0002643 |    1.3585590 |   0.0001946 | 0.9998448 |
 | Q5R                |    2.5108564 |    0.8839316 |   2.8405552 | 0.0045035 |

-Our initial approach to analyzing the survey results was to just use a logisitc regression with all the avaliable variables.
-However, from our EDA we suspected that some of our identified confounding variables were not going to be significant because there was not a lot of distinction between preferred language and levels of those the confounding variables.
-As a note, we reduce the number of categories for certain variables because they contained very few sample data points.
-After looking at the results of the logistic regression our assumptions were confirmed.
-Everything besides “Which language has better package documentation” was found to be insignifican at a 5% significance level.
+Our initial approach for analyzing the survey results was to use a logistic regression with all the available variables.
+However, from our EDA we suspected that some of the identified confounding variables were not significant.
+This was because there was very little distinction between the preferred language and the levels of the confounding variables.
+Additionally, we reduced the number of categories for specific variables because they contained very few sample data points.
+After looking at the results of the logistic regression ,our assumptions had been confirmed.
+Everything besides “Which language has better package documentation” was found to be insignificant with a 5% significance level.

 ##### Feature Selection